 Now that you’ve followed a few basic Facebook Live tips to plan your event, you’re ready to go live.
 But first, remember to think about things like:

-- It’s imperative to give your audience a heads-up that your event is coming.
+- It’s imperative to inform your audience that your event is coming.

 - Use Facebook, other social platforms, email marketing, your website, any channel you can think of to get the word out.